leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ### Step 3:

-To use direct uploads with S3, we'll need to configure the bucket to allow cross-origin requests or CORS from our application.
+To use direct uploads with S3, you'll need to configure the bucket to allow cross-origin requests or CORS from your application.
 This is done by adding a bucket policy to the bucket.
 Sign in to your AWS account and navigate to your bucket.

 Click on the “Permissions” header: